aau-claaudia/documentation/docs/index.md

 - [**Running long simulations**](guides/openstack_guides/running_simulations.md)
 - [**Remote desktop using X2Go and Xfce**](guides/openstack_guides/remote_desktop_xfce.md)

+## Expectable Performance

+You may experience varying levels of computational performance from instances in Strato.
+You can read more details [here](guides/performance/performance.md) to help understand what you can expect if this is critical to your application.

 ## Discussion Forum

 To support as many as possible we have created a [Yammer Compute Cloud Group](https://www.yammer.com/aau.dk/#/threads/inGroup?type=in_group&feedId=10451402752&view=all).
 The Yammer Compute Cloud Group is a forum to ask questions and share tips/tricks.
 The idea is to answer questions once, but let everyone benefit from it.